Key Stage 4

-At KS5 our students are entered for the 2-year AQA A-Level Physics Course.
+At KS5 our students are entered for the 2-year AQA A-Level Physics course.
 We do not offer an AS.
-This course is excellent preparation for any Science, Engineering or Maths based university course.
-It also equips our students with the necessary study skills to go on to read any other challenging, academic course at university e.g. Law.
+This course is excellent preparation for any science, engineering or maths based university course.
+It also equips our students with the necessary study skills to go on to read any other challenging, academic course at university e.g. law, accountancy etc.

 In year 1, the students will study: